pawnu/PythonSecurityPipeline/README.md

-# Dockerfiles for Jenkins server
+# DevSecOps pipeline for Python project

 Use this project to create a Jenkins server on AWS Ubuntu 18.04 and DevSecOps pipeline for Python web application